pombredanne/perfetto/docs/life-of-a-tracing-session.md

 This document explains how producer, service and consumer interact end-to-end during a tracing session, with references to code and IPC requests / responses.

-1. One ore more producers connect to the tracing service and sets up their IPC channels.
+1. One or more producers connect to the tracing service and sets up their IPC channels.
-2. Each producer advertises one ore more data sources through the [`RegisterDataSource`](/protos/perfetto/ipc/producer_port.proto#34) IPC.
+2. Each producer advertises one or more data sources through the [`RegisterDataSource`](/protos/perfetto/ipc/producer_port.proto#34) IPC.
     Nothing more happens on the Producer until this point.
 Nothing traces by default.